 What to Do When Leading a Remotely Working Team

 For a big part of the world, remote work is no stranger anymore because of the COVID-19 crisis.
 However, working remotely has been becoming more and more popular for the past couple of years, so it was already quite popular even before the crisis began.
-In a survey conducted by IBM, it was found that more than half of the employees want remote work as their primary type, and 75% answered that they would like to work remotely at least part-time.
+In a survey conducted by IBM, researchers found that more than half of the employees want remote work as their primary type, and 75% answered that they would like to work remotely, at least part-time.

 Many employees have wanted a remote job, but the employers haven’t been so keen on that.
-Why is that and what are the fundamental things required for it to work?
+Why is that, and what are the fundamental things required for it to work?
 That is what we’re going to find out today.
+Read more: Top Mistakes When Leading a Remotely Working Team.

 “The guiding principles of leadership are the same regardless of whether the team is located under one roof or geographically dispersed.
 The real question is how do you take the best part of managing an office team and translate that into a remote environment?” – Brie Reynolds, senior careers specialist at FlexJobs.